o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Now that we've edited our vertex shader, let's take the next step and prepare to add vegetation bending by adding an appropriate model.

 ### Add a tree
-In order to test the code that we are about to write, we need an appropriate mesh!
+The next step is to add a model, which we'll add vegetation bending to later.
+With the model, we can also test the code that we'll write in the later steps.

 1. Open the **Editor** to your project and level.
-1. In the **Entity Outliner**, **right-click** and select **Create entity**. **Right-click** the new entity in the **Entity Outliner**, and rename the entity to `Tree`.
+1. Create a new entity and rename it to `Tree`.
+For help, refer to the [Entity and Prefab Basics](/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics/) page.
-1. In the **Entity Inspector**, click **Add Component** and select **Mesh**.
+1. Add a **Mesh** component to the entity.
+In the **Entity Inspector**, click **Add Component** and select **Mesh**.
-1. In the mesh component, under **Model Asset**, type `tree.fbx` or click the file button to find `tree.fbx` in your project's `Objects` folder.
+1. Add the `tree.fbx` model to the entity.
+In the Mesh component, for the **Model Asset** property, search for and select `tree.fbx`.
-1. Again in the mesh component, click **Add Material Component**, click the file icon next to *Default Material* and select your material that you made earlier (`my_material`).
+1. Still in the Mesh component, click **Add Material Component**.

+1. In the added **Material** component, for the **Default Material** property, click {{< icon "file-folder.svg" >}} and select the material  that you made earlier (`my_material`).

 We have a tree (at an offset)!
 This tree is important because it uses vertex colors that we will be using to determine how the tree should bend.

+{{< note >}}
-Note on vertex colors: You can use a DCC tool to color the vertices to match the type of bending you want to do on each part of the tree:
+You can color the vertices on each part of the tree by using a digital content creation (DCC) tool.
+The vertex colors indicate the type of bending as follows:
-* Red vertex color: smaller movement with high frequency of random sinusoidal noise.
+* **Red**: Smaller movement with a high frequency of random sinusoidal noise.
-* Green vertex color: delays the start of the movement for variations with high frequency of random sinusoidal noise.
+* **Green**: Delays the start of the movement for variations with high frequency of random sinusoidal noise.
-* Blue vertex color: larger movement and bending with low frequency of sinusoidal noise.
+* **Blue**: Larger movement and bending with low frequency of sinusoidal noise.

-In the case of our tree, the trunk's vertices are colored blue and leaves are colored red.
+In the case of our tree, the trunk's vertices are blue and the leaves are red.
+{{< /note >}}

 ### Add a shader option
-Our tree mesh that we just added has colored vertices; however, not every mesh that you want to apply your material type to may have colored vertices.
-Therefore, we want to add a [*shader option*](/docs/atom-guide/dev-guide/shaders/azsl/#shader-variant-options) that allows the vertex shader to handle both of these cases.
-We also want to add the reference to the colors so we can use them in the code.
+Our tree mesh already has colored vertices; however, other meshes may not have colored vertices.
+Adding a _shader option_ allows the vertex shader to handle both of these cases.

 1. Open `VegetationBending_Common.azsli`.